 For example, the number of CPU cores on each g6s dedicated host is 52.
 If you set the CPU overprovisioning ratio of a g6s dedicated host to 4, the number of available vCPUs on the dedicated host is 416.

-- Select a subscription duration.
-Select or clear the Enable Auto-renewal option based on your business requirements.
+- Set the Duration parameter and select the Enable Auto-renewal option based on your business requirements.

-- Read and accept the Dedicated Host Terms of Service.
+- Read and agree to the Dedicated Host Terms of Service.

-- In the lower-right corner, confirm the Total cost and click Preview.
+- In the lower-right corner, confirm the cost next to Total and click Preview.

 - In the Preview dialog box, confirm the configurations and click Create Order.

 - On the page that appears, follow the instructions to complete the payment.